-- 6.178.
+- held strictly responsible and will be expected to indemnify Cambian Group and any persons named within the documentation against any losses that may arise as a result of misuse of this material". - 6.177.
 If in doubt, the DSL or deputies must liaise with the company Caldicott Guardian.
-The contact details for the Caldicott Guardian at our location is Dr Vishelle Kamath. - 6.179.
+The contact details for the Caldicott Guardian at our location is Mark Harvey, ICT Technician. - 1371 6.178.
 Failure to follow this policy and local procedure may result in disciplinary action.

-Complaints and Monitoring
+13@mplaints and Monitoring

-6.180.
-All complaints arising from the operation of this policy will be considered under the 0.22 complaints procedure, with reference to the our Designated Safeguarding Officer who is Sara Ferguson (DSL) and Worcestershire Safeguarding Children's Board
+6.179.
+All complaints arising from the operation of this policy will be considered under the 0.22 complaintsprocedure, with reference to the our Designated Safeguarding Officer who is Patrick Sullivan (DSL) and Dorset County Council Safeguarding Children's Board